Rick Hoen – Pega Developer @ MN Services

 The “Stand Up”

-9.00 am: My fellow squad members and i start a day of fifteen minutes in which we share the status of our tasks within the team, with which tasks we need help, what possible obstacles there are and what we can do if necessary. still plan to pick up.
+9.00 am: My fellow squad members and I daily stand-up of fifteen minutes.
+Here we share the status of our tasks within the team, with which tasks we need help, what possible obstacles there are and what we can do if necessary and which tasks we still plan to pick up.

 5:00 pm: When the work for this day is finished, I take the train back to Amsterdam.
 Now I first go to the boxing gym for a nice punching bag training.
 After a hard day’s work and especially being rational and analytical, I can now just ‘get out of my head’ and do a good solid workout.
 Then it’s time to settle down on the couch at home next to my friend and end the day relaxed.